So you’ve got a credit score that needs improvement.

 It’s no surprise that paying off your existing debts or loans is the first step to improving your credit score.
-Removing your existing loans or unpaid credit card debt can have a great effect on your credit.
+Removing your existing personal loans or unpaid credit card debt can have a great effect on your credit.

 Better still, you also won’t have to worry about any more missed payments and the fees that accompany them.
 We understand this isn’t always possible.
 Another avenue you could look into is a Debt Consolidation Loan.